Xernz/Xernz/README.md

 Yo Xernz is here
-- Just a cheerfull and random guy
+- Just a random guy
 - Just getting started with programming things.

 You can reach me here: